-Disciplinary action may take the form of verbal or written admonition, suspensions without pay, and/or termination by the Director of Human Resources and Labor Relations (EEO Officer).
+Disciplinary action may take the form of verbal or written admonition, suspensions without pay, and/or termination by the Chief Human Resources Officer (EEO Officer).
 Except serious cases, termination at MTS is preceded by documented, progressive discipline that generally includes the following steps:

-- Verbal Warning The problem is specifically identified, assistance offered to overcome the problem, a reasonable length of time established for improvement to be demonstrated, and a description of the consequences that will result if the problem continues.
+- 1. Verbal Warning The problem is specifically identified, assistance offered to overcome the problem, a reasonable length of time established for improvement to be demonstrated, and a description of the consequences that will result if the problem continues.
 An informal record of this warning shall be included in the employee's personnel records. - 2.
 Written Warning The written warning must identify, in specific written terms, the reason for the warning citing the previous verbal warning and the failure to respond positively to it.
 The employee shall be given, and by signature acknowledging receipt of, a copy of the warning.
 A copy of this notice shall have a distribution to the employee, employee's supervisor, and the employee's personnel file.
 A reasonable amount of time for noticeable improvement shall be allowed and specific consequences outlined for noncompliance. - 3.
 Discharge The last step in the progressive discipline process shall only be used when all other steps have failed to encourage satisfactory improvement.
 If satisfactory improvement is not shown, the written discharge action shall be taken.
 A copy of the discharge letter shall be given to the employee, supervisor, and the Human Resources Department for inclusion in the employee's personnel file.
 Disciplinary procedures for most hourly employees are handled by collective bargaining agreements.

 MTS administers employee discipline without regard to protected classifications.
 Discipline steps for the majority of employees are outlined in the Collective Bargaining Agreements ("CBA's").
 Step-based discipline is objective (e.g., application of the disciplinary steps outlined in the collectively bargained attendance policy), which reduces the possibility for disparate treatment.
-A breakdown of disciplinary actions for the previous four (4) fiscal years is outlined in Appendix 8.
-A breakdown of involuntary terminations for the previous four (4) fiscal years is outlined in Appendix 9.
+Disciplinary actions are tracked in each employee's personnel file.
+A breakdown of involuntary terminations for the previous four (4) fiscal years is outlined in Appendix 8.